danielleallyssa/simple-counter/README.md

 **Tech used:** HTML, CSS, JavaScript

-This was a to improve much skills with DOM manipulations and other basics like functions.
+This was to reinforce my abilities with DOM manipulations and other basics like functions.

 ## Optimizations